w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Presentational**: Provide students with the definition of the four WCAG principles: "Perceivable", "Operable", "Understandable" and "Robust".
-Provide examples of some of the guidelines, common problems they try to address and some of the possible solutions.
+Provide examples of some of the requirements, common problems they try to address and some of the possible solutions.

 ##### Suggested activities